sweattep/modern_quotes/README.md

 >you must be educated, no matter what the discipline

+>Use only that which works, and take it from any place you can find it.

 >his identity is Jewish and Mediterranean

+>add what is specifically your own

->I need the electrolytes, I’m always exercising
+>I need the electrolytes, I'm always exercising

 >physical activity has to be done 3–5 times/week and for at least 20 min to be effective and should involve aerobic, resistance exercises, or a combination of both